ga-wdi-exercises/grumblr_angular/readme.md

 # Welcome to the API for Grumblr

-When starting out, you will just see a rails app like you've seen in the past couple of weeks. `http://locahost:3000`.
+When starting out, you will just see a rails app like you've seen in the past couple of weeks at `http://locahost:3000`.
 We will configure this to be a fully-fledged rails API.
 For reference, solution code available on solution branch.

 ## Setup